Main

 Other Blood Analytes: CMX plans to add other time sensitive tests to the AutoSampler platform.
 Whole blood sensors to monitor heparin therapy, blood gases, electrolytes and certain biomarkers will be integrated to the CM sampling platform.
 Combining leading edge innovations in micro-fluidics, electro-chemistry, and machine intelligence, CMX has developed patentable inventions covering technologies, designs, and other relevant operational aspects.

-Over the years, Cascade Metrix has developed multiple technologies for glucose sensing and automated blood sampling.
+Technology Development History: Over the years, Cascade Metrix has developed multiple technologies for glucose sensing and automated blood sampling.
 The picture below gives a snapshot of the various technologies developed and prototyped by CM, starting with mid infrared quantum cascade laser spectroscopy based glucose sensors to a version that uses electrochemical sensors.
+CM's transition from infrared spectroscopy to electrochemistry based sensing was described in a research article published with the Journal of Diabetes Science and Technology

 CAUTION: Investigational device, limited by federal law to investigational use.